KalubaChikonde/ConsenSys-Academy-Blockchain-Developer-Program-Project/documentation/avoiding_common_attacks.md

 ## 4. Logic Bugs

 Simple programming mistakes can lead to logical errors.
 That is, they can cause the contract to behave differently to its stated rules.
 We have mitigated this by:
-* creating test functions for the SongRegistry contract and implementing unit test in javascript
+* creating test functions for the SongRegistry contract and implementing unit test in javascript .
-* following Solidity coding standards and general coding best practices
+* following Solidity coding standards and general coding best practices.

 ## 5. Using events to monitor contract activity